-The Information Technology Policy establishes an overall framework for the governance and management of the processes and actions relating to information technology (IT) within the Group.
-It contemplates the management of risks associated with the use, ownership, operation, participation, influence and adoption of specific information technology, as well as the processes for the management and control thereof.
+The Information Technology Policy establishes an overall framework for the governance and management of the processes and actions relating to information technology (IT) within the companies of the Group.
+It contemplates the management of risks associated with the use, ownership, operation, participation, influence and adoption of specific information technology, or the processes for the management and control thereof.